diffix/reference/docs/multi-level-aggregation.md

 ### Example "twilight zone" attack query

-Let's assume we have the following two tables:
+Let's assume we have the following three tables:

 `medical_history`